compdemocracy/polis/README.md

     ```sh
     create database polis;
     ```
+    Depending on your environment and postgresql version, you may instead need to run something like `createdb polis` or `sudo -u postgres createdb polis` to get this to work.
 1. Connect to the new database then run `postgres/db_setup_draft.sql` in its shell
     ```
     \connect polis;
     \i postgres/db_setup_draft.sql`;
     ```
+    You can also separately run `psql -d polis -f postgres/db_setup_draft.sql` from the shell.
 1. Create development envs file
     ```sh
     $ cp .env_dev_local_db_template .env_dev